giiulia/LabII-Optics-Electronics/README.md

 Each experience and so the relative report faces up the main phenomena of the topic of inquiry.
 The topics of this year's course:
 ## The Spectrometer
-This apparatus was used in conjunction with discharge lamps and spectral tubes to inquire about the peculiarities of the prism and the graticule.
+This apparatus was used in conjunction with discharge lamps and spectral tubes to inquire about the peculiarities of the prism and the graticule.Part of the project was carried-out virtually, so we labeled some data as "virtual".
 Each set of data has been stored differently.
-We carried out part of the project virtually therefore we labeled some data "virtual".

 In [Spettrometer](./#1:Spectrometer) are visible all sections and the relative data analysis.

 The final product, with comments and hypotesis from our project group, is at [Pdf of report](./#1:Spettromentro/relazione_spettrometro.pdf); if the source is of any interest: [source of report](./#1:Spectrometer/relazione_spettrometro.tex)